ljia/nvbc_booking/README.md

-# This script is to automatically book court at NVBC
+# This script puts together steps one user needs to do to book a court.
+Because computer performance and network delay vary, you need to manually start it to get optimized timing.
+This script is not meant to be cron-ed.

 site: https://nvbc.ezfacility.com/